curator8/friendly_machine_learning_algo/K-nearest-neighbor/README.md

-Files realted to KNN algorithm
+Files related to KNN algorithm